 As far as I know, this Persian salad originated from Shiraz and through the years it has made its way to many tables around the world.
 It's probably the fresh flavor and crisp texture of this salad that has made it one of the staples in Persian cuisine since it compliments the flavors of the main dishes very well.
 Also, its simplicity and quick preparation time makes it a perfect healthy side dish on busy days.

-We traditionally use Persian cucumbers to make this recipe since they are seedless and very crisp.
-However, if that's not available, English cucumbers work as well, but make sure to scoop the seeds out.
+- Cucumbers: We traditionally use Persian cucumbers to make this recipe since they are seedless and very crisp.
+However, if that’s not available, English cucumbers work as well, but make sure to scoop the seeds out.
 You want the cucumbers to be fresh and firm.
-They are usually chopped into small pieces.
-You don't need to peel the cucumbers.
+There is no need to peel the cucumbers.

-Red onions are the best type of onion for this recipe.
+- Onions: Red onions work best for this recipe.
 The amount of onion you use depends on how much you like them in your salad.
 I usually go for one small red onion or half of a larger one.

 The acidity and freshness of this salad pairs well with many different dishes and brings more flavor to the table.